 What can I serve with a quiche?

-A quiche acts as a great breakfast, lunch or brunch for that special occasion.
-A quiche goes great served alongside a green salad.
-This makes it the perfect brunch item or a light lunch, as the quiche is both filling and delicious, and the greens balance out the rich tart wonderfully.
-The Blueberry Spinach Salad is one of my personal favourites!
-If looking for a big brunch option, this alongside some hash browns and fruit would be a huge crowd pleaser.
+A quiche acts as a great breakfast, lunch or brunch for a special occasion or an ordinary day.
+When being enjoyed as a lunch or dinner, quiche goes great served alongside a green salad.
+This makes it the perfect meal, as the quiche is both filling and delicious, and the greens balance out the rich tart wonderfully.
+This Spring Salad with a Creamy Lemon Vinaigrette is one of my personal favourites!
+If looking for a big brunch option, this served some hash browns (make them heart shaped for extra wow factor for Valentine’s Day or a special occasion) and fruit (try this Citrus Fruit Salad) would be a huge crowd pleaser.

 Spinach Quiche Lorraine